Terrible product descriptions cost money. That's a fact! Learn how to master the devilishly difficult art of product description writing.

 That's not to say the passive tone is always wrong.
 Pharmaceuticals and technical companies, for instance, often use passive writing.
 They seek to educate customers without persuading them.

-Compelling Product Descriptions Earn You Sales
+Compelling Product Descriptions Writing Can Earn You Sales

 Delight customers with fun, creative product descriptions.
 Turn features into solutions.
 Dazzle readers with vivid descriptions.
 It's a tall order – especially when you've got dozens of product descriptions to write.
 Many business owners turn glassy-eyed as the product descriptions blur in an amorphous mass of buzzwords and corny phrases.